NYC-data-science-team-project/EV-Station-Deployment-Analyzer/README.md

 # EV-Station-Deployment-Analyzer
-ML project to find prime EV charging locations, forecast usage and predict optimal new locations
+This machine learning project aims to identify optimal locations for new EV charging stations.
+By analyzing data on EV usage patterns, traffic, and other relevant factors, the project will generate insights on where new charging stations would have the greatest impact.
+The project will also explore predictive analytics to forecast future EV usage patterns and inform long-term infrastructure planning.
+The goal is to accelerate the transition to sustainable transportation by providing decision-makers with data-driven insights.